javapark1/geode-addon/doc/Workspaces-on-AWS-EC2-Instances.md

 -vm-key /home/dpark/Work/aws/dpark.pem
 ```

-The above creates the workspace named `ws-aws-geode` and places all the installations in the `/home/ec2-user/Geode` directory.
+The above creates the workspace named `ws-aws-gemfire` and places all the installations in the `/home/ec2-user/Geode` directory.
 When you are done with installation later, each EC2 instance will have the following folder contents:

 ```console
 /home/ec2-user/Geode